-For eyes (including mascara, eyeliner, eye shadow and eyebrow grower), face (including foundation, tinted moisturize, concealer, luminizer, primer, contour powder, cheek pinch, blush and color corrector), lips (gloss, tint and balm), the cutest makeup sets, makeup tools (including vegan brushes).
+For eyes (including mascara, eyeliner, eye shadow and eyebrow grower), face (including natural foundation, tinted moisturize, concealer, luminizer, primer, contour powder, cheek pinch, blush and color corrector), lips (gloss, tint and balm), the cutest makeup sets and makeup tools (including vegan brushes).

 Be sure to check these before you buy as their policy requires that you send back the cleaned containers for refill.
 Dab then sanitizes the containers before refilling them.

 All Dab Herb’s products are vegan, cruelty-free, mostly organic, food grade (on some of their products they have a useful comparison of the organic food grade ingredients in their product compared to your typical popular brands which are full of synthetics and chemicals, and it’s scary!) and entirely palm oil free.

 Dab Herb is a “Nature to Nurture” beauty and skincare company that believes “beauty and self-care are inseparable from sustainability, transparency, and wellness”.